jejking/opengeodb2neo4j/README.md

 in the graph database [Neo4j](http://www.neo4j.org) which feels like a better fit for such hierarchically linked data than MySQL.

+It reads in OpenGeoDb data in tabular form and uses it to create a Neo4j database.

 Building
 --------